 - joined the International Aid Transparency Initiative (IATI)

-- released quarterly data sets compatible with the International Aid Transparency Standard containing an increasing number of data fields
+- released data sets compatible with the IATI Standard containing an increasing number of data fields

 - launched 42 web-based interactive maps of projects funded by the former CIDA

 - added new fields to the International Development Project Browser including links to proactive disclosure reports continued to publish a wide range of annual statistical and results reports, as well as evaluations, audits and country strategies available on the Global Affairs Canada website